herisusantuy/OMDB_application_24/testProject/README.md

   It's used to manage constants of the app such as colors, images, icons and other assets that really usefull when working in a big project.
 - Create reusable componenents to enhances code maintainability, reduces redundancy, and promotes a consistent design throughout the application.
+- Add env file in order to manage important resource of the app